shawnfanAkz/cbaicoin/INSTALL.md

-Building CI AI COIN
+Building CB AI COIN
 ================

-See doc/build-*.md for instructions on building the various elements of the CI AI COIN Core reference implementation of CI AI COIN.
+See doc/build-*.md for instructions on building the various elements of the CB AI COIN Core reference implementation of CB AI COIN.